Williamsburg Playgrounds and Parks

 There is a section for little kids that has swings and themed structures including a cannon to climb on Most importantly it is fenced in so you can keep a close eye on the little ones.

-The park has picnic shelters that have 4 picnic tables in each, a walking trail, tennis courts, basketball courts, and it is lighted so kids can play in the evenings.
+The park has picnic shelters that have 4 picnic tables in each, a walking trail, pickleball courts, basketball courts, and it is lighted so kids can play in the evenings.
 There are bathrooms and vending machines too.
 Parking lot is big.

 Oh and there is a HUGE green space so bring a frisbee, football or a kite because this area is made to run on.